Skip to main content

 3. Security considerations

-• Don’t include secrets in templates
+• Don’t include secrets in images

 • Use Blaxel’s secrets management for sensitive data